 MAP: Confirmed Cases Of Wuhan Coronavirus

-Since the Wuhan coronavirus was first reported in December 2019, the bulk of the confirmed cases have been in China but there have been cases also reported in nearby countries like Japan and Singapore and the U.S. — typically in an individual who had recently been in Wuhan, where the virus was first identified.
+Since the Wuhan coronavirus was first reported in December, the bulk of the confirmed cases have been in China, but there have been cases also reported in nearby countries like Japan and Singapore as well as in the U.S.

+Such cases are typically in an individual who had recently been in Wuhan, where the virus was first identified.

 Don't see the graphic above?
 Click here.

-Home to 11 million people, the central Chinese city of Wuhan is a major rail and road hub.
-Its international airport has direct flights to airports in many countries, including three in the United States: JFK in New York and SFO in San Francisco.
+Home to 11 million people, the central Chinese city is a major rail and road hub.
+Its international airport has direct flights to airports in many countries, including John F. Kennedy in New York and the San Francisco airport.

 Wuhan also has the country's largest inland port on the Yangtze River.